Digital Course Reserves: Faculty Information

 What are the options?

 E-Reserves is Kenyon's electronic reserve system.
 It allows for the sharing of files between the instructor and students in a given course.
-Many files types are supported, including images, word processing files, and audio files.
+Many file types are supported, including images, word processing files, and audio files.
 It can also be linked to your course LibGuides.
 Most often, E-Reserves is used to provide pdfs of required readings, or persistent links to journal articles.

 Moodle is Kenyon's course management system.
 For a full description, please see the LBIS Moodle page.
 For the purpose of disseminating digital course materials, Moodle is much more robust than the electronic reserve system, in terms of the variety of features and level of control it provides the professor to modify page layout, add different elements, etc.

-Both of these options are easily accessible by students, and provide a way to share assigned course materials, such as a chapter of a book or journal article.
-The Access Services team in LBIS can help with things like scanning readings and posting files to E-Reserves or Moodle.
-You can submit a request to post readings using this form.
+Both of these options are easily accessible by students, and provide a way to share assigned course materials, such as a small portion of a book or a journal article.
+The Access Services team in LBIS can help with things like scanning readings, posting files to E-Reserves or Moodle, and obtaining copyright permission as needed.